kjoelovelife/smart_robot/README.md

 ## creat environment for using smart_robot

-* Step 1. install Dependencies
+* Step 1. install Dependencies.
 Open the terminal on PI , then change directory to " smart_robot " ,then source " dependencies_for_smartRobot_pi_ws_tools.sh "

   ` cd ~/smart_roboot && source  dependencies_for_smartRobot_pi_ws_tools.sh `